adtools/clib2/README.md

 As of this writing `SIGFPE` is never called by the floating point library functions.

 The `Ctrl+C` event is translated into `SIGINT`.
 Signal delivery may be delayed until a library function which polls for the signal examines it.
-This means, for example, that a runaway program caught in an infinite loop cannot be aborted by sending it a `Ctrl+C` event unless special code is added which tests for the presence of the signal and calls the `__check_abort()` all on its own.
+This means, for example, that a runaway program caught in an infinite loop cannot be aborted by sending it a `Ctrl+C` event unless special code is added which tests for the presence of the signal and calls the `__check_abort()` function on its own accord.

 Processing of the `Ctrl+C` event involves the internal `__check_abort()` function which polls for the presence of the event and which will call `raise(SIGINT);`.
 The `__check_abort()` function may be replaced by user code.